Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gacha and Noisy Test Results

 \subsection{Gacha over BSC}

 Recall that $\nu \coloneqq \log_2 n$.
 The following theorem has two proofs.
-One is to regard Barg--Zémor as a GT scheme and apply Proposition~\ref{pro:expander}.
+One, as shown in Figure~\ref{fig:noisy}, is to regard Barg--Zémor as a GT scheme and apply Proposition~\ref{pro:expander}.
 The other proof, the one we present below, is to reprove Proposition~\ref{pro:expander} in this new context.

-\begin{theorem}[BSC Gacha] If the noisy tests are modeled by a BSC $Z$, then there is a constant $\OZ$ and a GT scheme that satisfies the following.
+\begin{theorem} [BSC Gacha] If the noisy tests are modeled by a BSC $Z$, then there is a constant $\OZ$ and a GT scheme that satisfies the following.
 (A) It uses $m = \OZ(k \nu)$ tests.
 (B) Its decoding complexity is $\OZ(k \poly(\nu))$.
-(C) It will produce $k \exp(-\Omega(\sqrt\nu))$ or fewer FPs and FNs on average (over the randomness from $x$, $A$, $Z$, and $\DDD$). \end{theorem}
+(C) It will produce $k \exp(-\sqrt\nu)$ or fewer FPs and FNs on average (over the randomness from $x$, $A$, $Z$, and $\DD$). \end{theorem}

+\begin{proof} The construction is very similar to that in Section~\ref{sec:toy}.
+The only changes are that $\phi$ is replaced by an error-correcting code and that some constants are re-chosen.
+Here is the list of re-chosen constants.